ospalh/anki-addons/pages/Unnormalize.md

 ## The solution

-The add-on goes through the collection and renames media file to those used in the collection when the on-disk name is the Mac OSX version of that in the collection.
+The add-on goes through the collection and renames media file to those used in the collection when the on-disk name is the Mac OS X version of that in the collection.

 <blockquote class="nb">This add-on in a hack.
 It worked well for me,